Holiday Stress Creates Turkey and Stressing

 3. Admit regret and repentance

-4. Announce your plan to never do it again
+4. Announce your plan never to do it again

 Tags